FatimaMachhouri/sgit/README.md

 *Pre-requisite : Make sure you have sbt installed.*

 1. Clone this repository : `git clone https://github.com/FatimaMachhouri/sgit.git`
-2. `cd sgit`
+2. Go to the cloned repository : `cd sgit`
-3. `sbt assembly`
+3. Run the following command : `sbt assembly`
 4. Add this line in your bash file : `export PATH="path/sgit/target/scala-2.13/:$PATH"`.
 Replace path by the path to the cloned repository.
-5. Refresh your bash file to take into account the changes
+5. Refresh your bash file to take into account the changes.

 ## Documentation